Hey, I’m Lora!

 I spent the summer exploring my backyard by taking a train across Canada and then hopped on a plane to Asia traveling through India, Sri Lanka, Nepal, and the Philippines.

 Traveling healed me, but it also changed me.

-After I got back from that trip and tried to return to “real life”, I knew it wasn’t a realistic option for me anymore.
-All I could think about was being on the road again.
+After I returned from that trip and went back to “real life”, I knew it wasn’t a realistic option for me anymore.
+All I could think about was traveling again.

-I am passionate about ecotourism and responsible tourism.
-The reason I travel to many destinations is due to the natural resources and environment that makes them special.
-I want to minimize my impact on those places and ensure they remain the same for future travellers to enjoy.
+The reason I travel to many destinations is to experience the incredible natural wonders that they have to offer, so I try to minimize my impact on those places and ensure they remain the same for future travelers to enjoy.